cpbirch/balls/README.md

 # Balls

-A build radiator that radiates balls worth looking at.
+A build radiator that radiates Balls worth looking at.

 ### Setup without server side config